Yanjun96/Blog/_posts/2024-03-06-Why-go-to-school.markdown

 # Why we need to go to school?

 I am nearly 28 years old and almost all of my time is in academia, or said school.
-I have met lots of people(Chinese, European) and they have different answers for this question.
+I have met lots of people(Chinese, European) and they have different answers to this question.

 ## The first is my answer:

-From kinderdgarden to high school(2000-2014), I went to school because my mom required.
+From kinderdgarten to high school(2000-2014), I went to school because my mom required me.

-My mom always told me the study is the only way you can have a good future.
+My mom always told me that study is the only way you can have a good future.
 Also, the teacher, the relatives, every adult have the same opinion.
-I gusse the main reason is the generation of my parents(born around 1960), if someone can go to university, the government will offer their work directly.
-Since the educated people during last centuries of China is seldom.
-During 2000-2014, I just follow what parents required me to do, not too much passion, the goal is make my mom happy.
+I guess the main reason is the generation of my parents(born around 1960), if someone can go to university, the government will offer their work directly.
+Since the educated people during the last centuries of China is seldom.
+During 2000-2014, I just followed what my parents required me to do, not too much passion, the goal is make my mom happy.

 From 2014 to now, 2024.
-The main reason for me to keep study is lack of security and curious.
+The main reason for me to keeping study is lack of security and curiority to this world.
 China has so many people and you need to have a good diploma to find a job.
 This is what I thought before 2018.
 After that, my mind changed.
 The reason is below from one book named ‘Study in Cambridge and Oxford’ (https://zhuanlan.zhihu.com/p/501187754) :

 William Cory, the schoolmaster-poet, gave his views on the purpose of education in his paper Eton Reform II.